martika810/robotic-hoover/README.md

 <h1>How to run the code</h1>

+Requirement: Java 8

 Once code is downloaded  :

   1.  mvn clean install
   2.  mvn jetty:run